 As soon as this gateway is in place, you can sync and automate other devices.
 You will get notifications of any water mishap via an alert on your smartphone or a siren.

 As a homeowner, there is a lot you can do to protect your home.
-Maintaining your entire plumbing system and appliances are great places to start.
+Maintaining your entire plumbing system and appliances are great place to start.

 Related Resources: